Mw3y/epfl-cs107-PokeMAN/HELP.md

 game's functionality.
 Additionally, since the display of Pokémon was initially reversed in the prototype, we took the liberty of modifying it so that the player's Pokémon is displayed on its side.

+Made by Maxence ESPAGNET and Balthazar BAILLAT - December 2023